uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 - the ability to read UIDs from RFID tags
 - a web interface to add RFID tag UIDs to a registry
-- uses threading and could be modified to incorporate our changes
+- could be modified to incorporate our changes
 - was licensed under an appropriate licence

 One change we wanted to make was to use a 'clicky' on/off potentiometer instead of a rotary encoder for the volume as the on/off switch is a familiar affordance and a potentiometer provides accurate visual and tactile feedback (though the mark on the knob we have used is unfortunately quite small and potentially hard to read).